 Once sewage arrives at our lift stations, it must be elevated (pumped under pressure) back into a gravity pipeline to continue its journey through the collection systems.
 Wastewater eventually makes its way to a treatment facility where it undergoes a process that is closely monitored to ensure the health and safety of the community.

-Wastewater that is generated by JCSD’s residential customers in Eastvale is treated at the Western Riverside County Regional Wastewater Authority (WRCRWA).
-Wastewater from JCSD’s residential customers in Jurupa Valley is treated at the City of Riverside’s Water Quality Control Plan (WQCP).
-Wastewater generated by commercial and industrial customers is transported through the Santa Ana Regional Interceptor (SARI), which is a pipeline that was constructed to protect the Santa Ana River Watershed from desalter concentrate and various saline wastes.
-Organizations whose processes create high-saline waste that does not qualify for use or reclamation returns to the region through the municipal sewer system domestic-treatment plants, but does qualify for ocean discharge, can use the brine line to transport the waste.
-The brine pipeline carries the waste directly to specially equipped treatment plants operated by the Orange County Sanitation District.
+Wastewater that is generated by JCSD’s residential customers in Eastvale is treated at the Western Riverside County Regional Wastewater Authority (WRCRWA) Plant.
+Wastewater from JCSD’s residential customers in Jurupa Valley is treated at the City of Riverside’s Water Quality Control Plant (WQCP).
+Wastewater generated by commercial and industrial customers is transported through the Inland Empire Brine Line (IEBL), which is a pipeline that was constructed to protect the Santa Ana River Watershed from desalter concentrate and various saline wastes.
+Organizations whose processes create high-saline waste that does not qualify for use or reclamation returns to the region through the municipal sewer system domestic-treatment plants, but does qualify for ocean discharge, can use the IEBL to transport the waste.
+The IEBL pipeline carries the waste directly to specially-equipped treatment plants operated by the Orange County Sanitation District.
 After treatment, the waste is discharged to the Pacific Ocean.